RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-guides/case-authoring-decisions-and-gateways.md

   As part of the rule's action (the right-hand-side, or consequence, of the rule), the case data might change.
 For example, when the dispute is eligible for automated chargeback, the rule will change the `FraudData` fact/case file item by setting its `automated` property to `true`.
 Hence, we want to use a conditional gateway to decide whether we can do automatic approval or not.

 1. Add a `X-Or Gateway` after your `Check for automated chargeback` Business Rule node.
+Connect `Check for automated chargeback` to this `X-Or Gateway` by dragging an arrow to it.

     ![Business Central Case X-OR Gateway]({% image_path business-central-case-xor-gateway.png %}){:width="600px"}